habpygo/webmamgiota/README.md

 This is a small project to implement Masked Authenticated Messaging on the IOTA tangle with Golang.

 This project is still under construction (see TODO) with the aim to get IoT sensors and devices to send MAMs.
-Name of the project will change in `webmamgoiota` as we want to have a nice interface to send, receive and get a list of past messages send to a particular address.
+Name of the project will change to `webmamgoiota` as we want to have a nice interface to send, receive and get a list of past messages send to a particular address.

 ## Install